-- 31,444 Shuttles will reduce commute periods vehicles on the road by 46% or 498,000 vehicles and therefore will reduce traffic congestion. - This ratio of 1 Shuttle to 15.8 vehicles reduced aligns with ratios of 5 to 20 from other studies.
-[Fagnant2014a, Hogeveen2021a, Manders2020e, Othman2022b, Pisarov2021a, Shaheen2020a] - Studies have showed that replacing all replacing all cars and bus trips by fleets of shared automated taxis and shuttle busses would result in: 90 per cent or more fewer vehicles, and 37 per cent fewer kilometers traveled by the vehicles.
+- 31,354 Shuttles will reduce commute periods vehicles on the road by 468,000 or 46% of commuter vehicles and therefore will reduce traffic congestion. - This ratio of 1 Shuttle to 15 vehicles reduced aligns with ratios of 5 to 20 from other studies.
+[Fagnant2014a, Hogeveen2021a, Manders2020e, Othman2022b, Pisarov2021a, Shaheen2020a] - Studies show that replacing all and bus trips by fleets of shared automated taxis and shuttle busses would result in: 90 per cent or more fewer vehicles, and 37 per cent fewer kilometers traveled by the vehicles.
 [Manders2020e, Shaheed2018b] - Smaller reductions will result during weekday non-commute hours and weekends. - These reductions apply even though CalShuttle also includes the commuters currently using the commuter periods services of Caltrain, SamTrans buses, and VTA buses and light rail.